semajrolyat/semajrolyat.github.io/gwu/sp20/cs1012/_posts/2020-02-24-discussion.md

 ```

 ```fun3``` is the correct approach because ```fun3``` forces the users of the function to explicitly assign all parameters and a local copy of the global will be made.
 There will be no possibility of mysterious changes to ```myglobal``` by ```fun3``` and the programmer who uses ```fun3``` will know exactly what parameters must be provided.
 A programmer still has the option of updating ```myglobal``` in a more controlled and safer way if the updated value is returned by the function.
 For example, if the intent is for the function to produce an answer that should update ```myglobal```, the code should be designed this way:

 ```python
 myglobal = 10            # myglobal has global scope
 def fun4(mylocal):
-    # do stuff like updata mylocal
+    # do stuff like update mylocal
     return mylocal
 myglobal = fun4(myglobal)
 ```